-- Keep your garage door down and locked at all times?
+- Keep your garage door down and locked at all times.

 - Never leave your vehicle running and unattended (even to warm it up on cold days).

-- Alarms offer additional security, but should never be substituted for good locks
+- Alarms offer additional security, but should never be substituted for good locks.

 - If you have a residential alarm, make sure it is armed and working properly.
-It is always a good idea to give the code to a trusted friend or neighbor in case the system malfunctions while your away.
+It is always a good idea to give the code to a trusted friend or neighbor in case the system malfunctions while you’re away.